sidhant293/Essential-Algorithms/System Design/URL Shortener.md

 we can have a specified ranged counter for each service.

-We will also have a Zookeper which will contain information about global counter variable and which service has what amount of range.
+We will also have a Zookeper which will contain information about global counter variable and which service has a amount of range.

 When range of a service is exhausted or a new service is to be spanned, we can give it new range and increment increment